songlinxu/Tips/remove_ind_space.md

 - In the "Find" box, enter ^ {4} to match exactly 4 spaces at the beginning of each line.
 - Leave the "Replace" box empty.
 - Click "Replace All".

+If you want to remove the spaces in only several lines or areas of the code, you can first use mouse to select the code areas.
+Then find the target and select "find in selection" button near the popped-up search box.